Lesson 2 Health Matters!

 Talk It Out, Help Is Here 1

-One of my patients had ____ severely depressed.
+One of ____ patients had become severely depressed.

-When the Friendship Bench program ____ in 2006,
+When the Friendship Bench ____ started in 2006,

 Talk It Out, Help Is Here 2